Reputation, Integrity, Results.

 He has extensive litigation experience in all the different levels of courts in West and East Malaysia.
 He has also advised extensively on matters relating to dismissal and employment issues arising from both business re-organisations and mergers and acquisitions of corporations.

-Muhendaran advises and acts for companies of all sizes, businesses, Trade Unions, other law firms, corporations, non-profit organisations, public interest groups, individuals seeking top quality legal representation and occasionally members of the judiciary who want his perspective of the law, or who want him to submit his opinion to the court as a friend of the court.
+Muhendaran advises and acts for Trade Unions, law firms, non-profit organisations, public interest groups and individuals seeking top quality legal representation who want his perspective of the law.

 Muhendaran has been a member of the Industrial Court Practice Committee, Bar Council since 1999 and continuing.
 He was a member of the Kuala Lumpur Bar Committee from 2009 to 2013.
 He held the position of Secretary to the Kuala Lumpur Bar Committee from 2017 to 2018.
 Muhendaran was a member of the Pro-Tem Committee to form the Malaysian Chapter of the International Society for Labour & Social Security Law (ISLSSL)